-Every year, we are required to calculate the value of the plans that we administer, primarily to make sure that we have enough capital to meet the benefits that are due to Members.
+Every year, we are required to calculate the value of the products that we administer, primarily to make sure that we have enough capital to meet the benefits that are due to Members.
 This process is called the valuation.

-Most of our products have guaranteed payment rates, so it is important that the experience is as close as possible to that assumed.
+Most of our products have fixed premiums, so it is important that over the long term, the average experience is as close as possible to that assumed.

 We assess the risk of worsening sickness by close monitoring of new claims and active management of existing claims.
-We mitigate it by better underwriting at point of sale, better pricing and effective underwriting at claims stage.
+We mitigate it by increasing the amount of capital held against the risk, reviewing underwriting practice where necessary, increasingly active claims management and repricing where we think the change in experience is likely to persist into the future.